Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 Figure \ref{fig:segmentsummary} summarizes the segments.
-In general, the the different $i$-pointers will trigger one application of a transition function of a Turing Machine on the computational tracks as it sweeps from left to right.
+In general, the the different $i$-pointers will trigger one application of a transition function of a Turing Machine on the computational tracks as it sweeps from one end of the chain to the other. $i$-pointers for $i = 1, 2, 3$ trigger a TM step as they move from right to left. $i$-pointers for $i = 5, 6, 7$ trigger a TM step as they move from left to right.
 The labels on the pointers provide a way of controlling which Turing Machine transition function is executed at which time.
 The $4$-segments and $8$-segments will be used to check conditions on the lower tracks, triggering an energy penalty if any of the conditions are violated.

-\subsubsection{Summary of Track $1$ and $2$ Clock Configurations}
+\subsubsection{Summary of Track 1 and 2 Clock Configurations}

 Throughout the construction, we will need to maintain that the transition rules are well defined for well-formed clock configurations.
 For now, we prove this fact for the transition rules that apply to Tracks $1$ and $2$.